Br. Paschal Duesman, SSP

 Brother Paschal will be buried in Oklahoma next to his brother, William.
 Funeral arrangements are being made by Fox Edward Funeral Home, Youngstown.

-To send flowers to Br.
-Paschal Duesman, SSP's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Br.
+Paschal Duesman, SSP, please visit our floral store.